Robot Turtle with Python

 forward(100)

-Tip: A new separate window should appear with an arrow pointing to the right.
 The tip of the arrow is your turle.
-The line coming out of the arrow is the 100 points of travel the turtle just completed.
+The line coming out of the arrow is the 100 pixels of travel the turtle just completed.

 rotate left or right the number of degrees specifiedxcor() / ycor()